TangibleTNFT/ustb/README.md

 ## Overview

 The USTB Token project is a Solidity-based smart contract system designed to provide a rebase token with cross-chain and Layer Zero functionalities.
-It's built with upgradeability in mind, ensuring that the token logic can evolve over time.
+It's built with upgradeability in mind, ensuring that the token logic can evolve.

 ## Key Components